-MS Dynamics capabilities
+MS Dynamics capabilities for portfolio management

 Almost every component of the offering is getting improvements – new capabilities are added across Sales, Marketing, Customer Service, Portals, Omni-channel Engagement Hub, Field Service, Project Service, Social Engagement, Finance and Operations, Talent, Retail, and Business Central.

 AI is there to enhance sales performance and planning with the new Dynamics 365 AI for Sales application.
 Deeper integrations with other Microsoft products offer seamless experiences with Dynamics 365 and Microsoft Outlook, Teams, SharePoint, Stream, Azure, and LinkedIn.
-Additionally, performance, usability, and supportability enhancements improve the applications and underlying platform, and provide a better experience for you to run your businesses.
+Additionally, performance, usability, and supportability enhancements improve the applications and underlying platform and provide a better experience for you to run your businesses.

 To wrap up, Ignite 2018 has been all about change, and Microsoft moving forward with its research, technology, and improvement efforts.
 A lot of exciting announcements have been made.
 However, Microsoft also provides enough time and support for the companies to adapt and make the transition safely and comfortably.
-And this is where FluentPro as a Microsoft partner also stands up by supporting our clients.
+And this is where FluentPro as a Microsoft partner, also stands up by supporting our clients.

 to find out how FluentPro can help your business